 Significance Threshold for Noise Impacts

 The County determined the significance of the project’s noise impacts based solely on whether the estimated ambient noise level with the project would exceed the 65 decibels threshold set forth in the County’s general plan.
-While recognizing the deference afforded a lead agency in establishing thresholds of significance, the court held the County failed to document how the single quantitative method — which did not consider the magnitude of the increase in noise —accurately described how changes in noise levels would affect people.
+While recognizing the deference afforded a lead agency in establishing thresholds of significance, the court held the County failed to document how the single quantitative method — which did not consider the magnitude of the increase in noise —adequately described how changes in noise levels would affect people.